youngmanalive/Binary-Search-Tree/README.md

 ```

 Now the tricky part.
 Deleting nodes.
 There are several cases that need to be considered in order to remove the target node from the tree.
-1. The node has no children
+1. **The node has no children**
     - No children to promote, simply remove the target node
-2. The node has 1 child
+2. **The node has 1 child**
     - Promote the child to replace the target node
-3. The node has 2 children
+3. **The node has 2 children**
     - a) Find the maximum node of the target's left child.
-  - b) If the maximum has a left child, promote it to replace maximum
+    - b) If the maximum has a left child, promote it to replace the maximum
-  - c) Replace target with maximum, reassign target pointers as needed
+    - c) Replace target with maximum, reassign maximum's pointers to target pointers

 Our deletion will consist of a few methods.
 Let's take a look.